Tummy Tuck: A RealSelf Urban Glossary

 I did the marble trick.
 I placed gauze over it so it wouldn't fall out.
 I noticed a difference in about 3 days. - paulianna

-This stands for 'milliliters.'
+Abbreviation for milliliters.
 This is the unit you use to measure the amount of fluid you're collecting in your drains.

 I recommend stripping each drain and recording each drain's output 2x a day in MLs. - C. Bob Basu, MD